2012 Delhi gang rape and murder: After the incident

 Seven metro rail stations in New Delhi were closed on 22 December to discourage protesters from gathering at Raisina Hill.
 On 24 December, police blocked roads leading to India Gate and Raisina Hill to prevent possible mass protests, and closed nine metro stations, affecting thousands of transit patrons.
 News reporters were not allowed to reach India Gate and Raisina Hill.
-In addition to CrPC section 144, which disallows assembly of groups larger than five, curfew was imposed near the presidential residence.
+In addition to Code of Criminal Procedure, 1973 section 144, which disallows assembly of groups larger than five, curfew was imposed near the presidential residence.
 The Hindustan Times accused police of using excessive force against the protestors, reporting that 375 tear gas canisters were used at India Gate and elsewhere in Delhi to disperse the crowds.
-An article in First Post criticised the Indian government as well, saying that they failed to act positively or give credible assurances to the protesters and instead used police force, lathi-charging, pushing the media out of the scene, and shutting down metro rail stations.
+An article in Firstpost criticised the Government of India as well, saying that they failed to act positively or give credible assurances to the protesters and instead used police force, lathi-charging, pushing the media out of the scene, and shutting down metro rail stations.

 Police stated that peaceful protests had been "hijacked" by hooligans and political activists.

-During one protest, a police constable named Subhash Tomar collapsed and later died in hospital.
+During one protest, a Constable named Subhash Tomar collapsed and later died in hospital.
 Two witnesses claimed that Tomar collapsed without being hit by any protesters, while a third disputed this.
 Hospital doctors and the post-mortem gave contradictory reports: he died due to cardiac arrest, but it is not known if the heart attack was caused by blunt-force injuries that he suffered to his chest and neck.
 Some experts state that his chest injuries may have been a side effect of the administration of CPR.
 The Delhi Police arrested 8 young men and charged them with Tomar's murder and rioting at India Gate.
 Later in March 2013, the police admitted in the Delhi High Court they had no evidence against the eight and dropped the murder charges against them.
 The youths said the move by the commissioner of police to charge them with murder had been "irresponsible".